SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 The priority should be controlled extension rather than broad entity expansion.
 New output categories should be added only where they improve downstream utility without compromising precision or interpretability.

 ##
-## 18.5 Deployment and MLOps Extensions
+## 18.5 Deployment & MLOps Extensions

 Future work should extend the inference-only deployment toward a more complete MLOps system.
 Priority extensions include: